DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL, college football, MLB and more

-DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for NFL, CFB predictions on Saturday, Oct.
-4
+DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for NFL predictions on Sunday, October 5

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required